Faculty

 Kristopher Kersey: The histories of art, material culture, and design in Japan, with particular attention to narrative, gender, materiality, and historiography. | |

-Sharon E. J. Gerstel: Byzantine art and archaeology; late medieval peasantry; art and archaeology of the Crusades; ethnography of the early modern Balkans; cultural exchange in the Americas, construction technology, material culture studies, spatial theory. | |
+Sharon E. J. Gerstel: Byzantine art and archaeology; late medieval peasantry; art and archaeology of the Crusades; ethnography of the early modern Balkans; cultural exchange in the Americas; construction technology; material culture studies; spatial theory. | |

-Stella Nair: Andean art, architecture, and urbanism; cross cultural exchange in the Americas, construction technology, material culture studies, spatial theory. | |
+Stella Nair: Andean art, architecture, and urbanism; cross cultural exchange in the Americas; construction technology; material culture studies; spatial theory. | |

-Bronwen Wilson: the history of art, visual culture, and urbanism of Venice and the Mediterranean world (1400-1700), print culture, portraiture and physiognomy, cartography, travel imagery, and early modern globalization. | |
+Bronwen Wilson: The history of art, visual culture, and urbanism of Venice and the Mediterranean world (1400-1700); print culture; portraiture and physiognomy; cartography; travel imagery; early modern globalization. | |

 ASIAN LANGUAGES & CULTURES | |